a-griffiths/AutoSpec/README.md

 cd /working/directory
 python /installed/directory/Autospec.py
 ```
 Obviously replace "/working/directory" and "/installed/directory/" with the directories in which the test data is stored and the AutoSpec.py file is saved respectively.
+You could also just copy the AutoSpec file into the working folder and simply run `python Autospec.py`.

-Note: All output subdirectories will be automatically created, so you don't need to worry about making those.
+Note: All output subdirectories will be automatically created, so you don't need to worry about making those before hand.

 ### The Catalog
 The first thing you need to do is create a catalog file (simple text or csv file, not fits).
 An example is supplied in the test data folder and should be in the following format: